grifferz/showing-terminal-output/README.md

 ## PNG image file

-A screenshot to an im,age is going to be great for exactly replicating how these things look for me on my screen, but I have concern that my display is going to be of a very different resolution to the reader's.
+A screenshot to an image is going to be great for exactly replicating how these things look for me on my screen, but I have concern that my display is going to be of a very different resolution to the reader's.
 If they need to zoom in to see it better it's not going to scale well.